BoonHianLim/BoonHianLim/README.md

 <div align="center">
   <h3>Hi there👋, I'm Boon Hian</h3>

-  I am a final year computer science student studying at Nanyang Technological University.
-Aspiring to build a career as a software engineer.
+  I am a computer science graduate, previously studied at Nanyang Technological University.
+Aspiring to build a career as a software architect.
   <p><p>
-  The projects I usually work on are usually utility stuff, school projects or random game ideas.
+  The projects I usually work on are utility stuff that makes my life easier, and I hope they help you as well!
+They are usually available as SaaS (or put simply, as websites) or they are open-source and available for clone and modification under MIT license.
   <p><p>
   Feel free to hit me up on any social media if you need me hehe :)